Cooking your food

 How to cook your food to prevent food poisoning.

-Cooking food at the right temperature and for the correct length of time will ensure that any harmful bacteria are killed.
+Cooking food at the right temperature and for the correct length of time will kill any harmful bacteria that may be present.
 Always check the advice on food packaging and follow the cooking instructions provided.

-Before you serve pork, poultry and minced meat, make sure it is steaming hot and cooked all the way through.
+Before you serve pork, poultry, game birds and minced meat, make sure it is steaming hot and cooked all the way through.
 When you cut into the thickest part of the meat, check that none of the meat is pink and that any juices run clear.
 In a whole bird this is the area between the leg and the breast.

 Follow this advice when cooking: